Everything you need to know about all Apple custom chips

 - Apple A15 Bionic

-Apple A15 Bionic
+Apple A16 Bionic

-The Apple A15 Bionic SoC is currently the latest chip that powers the iPhone 13 series, including the iPhone 13 mini, iPhone 13, 13 Pro, and 13 Pro Max.
-The A15 Bionic is built on the 5nm process, and it has two high-performance and four high-efficiency cores.
-If you want to find out more about how the iPhone 13 series performs daily, we recommend you watch our review video.
+The Apple A16 Bionic SoC is currently the latest chip that powers the iPhone 14 series, including the iPhone 14 Plus, iPhone 14, 14 Pro, and 14 Pro Max.
+The A16 Bionic is built on the 4nm process, and it has two high-performance and four high-efficiency cores.
+It has 50% higher memory bandwidth and a 7% faster 16-core Neural Engine that's capable of 17 trillion operations per second.
+If you want to find out more about how the iPhone 14 series performs daily, we recommend you watch our review video.

-Apple iPhone 13 mini
+Apple iPhone 14 Plus

-The iPhone 13 mini is a smaller version of the standard iPhone 13.
-It comes with the same powerful chipset, excellent dual camera on the back, and it has a much improved battery life over the iPhone 12 mini.
+iPhone 14 Plus enters as the device to pick over iPhone 14 if you want the same high-tier performance and great cameras, with the added advantage of a screen that will help you see more at once and longer battery life.

 Apple M-Series